wp-plugins/tabify-edit-screen/readme.txt

 * Know when a metabox is showed from the screen options
 * Let user be able to move meta boxes to a different tab
 * Improve deleting a tab from the setting screen
+* Make the setting page work when the user is on a touch screen
+* Let is work with types (some how the values are empty)